danielgomesdev/danielgomesdev/README.md

 - 👋 Hi, I’m @danielgomesdev
 - 👀 I’m interested in an oportunity in Analysis/ Development
+- 🌱 My experience is about 1y in php, jQuery, sqlServer
 - 🌱 I’m currently learning java 8
 - 💞️ I’m looking to collaborate on growth of enterprises and startups
 - 📫 How to reach me dangmaster@gmail.com / 55 21 964398383